SteveJM/killerbee/README.md

 ==============
 Please use the ticketing system at https://github.com/riverloopsec/killerbee/issues.

-The original version was written by: jwright@willhackforsushi.com The current version, fixes, etc are handled by: ryan@riverloopsecurity.com Additional Tools/Fixes by: bryanhalf@gmail.com
+The original version was written by: jwright@willhackforsushi.com.
+The current version, fixes, etc are handled by: ryan@riverloopsecurity.com.
+(See the list above for all contributors/credits.)

-For contributors/developers, see DEVELOPMENT.md for details and guidance.
+For contributors/developers, see `DEVELOPMENT.md` for details and guidance.